-NOTE: Very grateful for over 1,100 Post Visits to my Facebook author page.
-And right here, thank you to my current 105 followers!!!
+NOTE: Very grateful for over the hundred of Post visits to my Facebook author page.
+And right here, thank you to my current 360+ followers and the 2,500+ traffic hits!!!
 I appreciate you coming by to hangout.
 Please read the blogs, share your thoughts, and spread the word.

 Here in this welcoming and highly interactive pad, cruise on over and share your quotes that resonate with you, anecdotes and stories, the “desert island” lists, and more.
 The bean bag chair is inviting, have some Good Earth tea, while we discuss the craziness and in-fighting that made Rumours such a compelling work of art, the hazy air of arena rock and days on the green, heroes lost too soon, and just how did RSO and the disco craze manage to gain such a foothold in a country rooted in good old rock and roll?!

 I welcome you to submit your own topic threads and I will add them to the page.

 “I mean there’s times to rock and roll, and I love that too.
 But I think my first love is acoustic music.”

 “The great thing about the arts, and especially popular music, is that it really does cut across genres and races and classes.”